 For instance, suppose a healthy individual is paying his/her insurance premiums on time.
 But due to an unfortunate event s)he gets hospitalized because of a heart attack and the insurance company readily covers his/her expenses up to the limit promised.
 However, despite maintaining the policies and providing the amount on time, the insurance company will give him/her another shock at a later stage when (s)he will pay his/her premium, as (s)he will see that it will now be revised to a higher amount.
 This is what is called as ‘loading’.

 For instance, Rahul Verma purchased a health insurance policy a few years ago from a leading insurance company.
 During an initial couple of years, Rahul was very satisfied with it as the company readily honored his claim for the expenses he incurred when he had sudden heart surgery.
 But surprisingly, when his renewal is due, Rahul was shocked by the increase in premium.
 Further to his inquiry, he was informed that the reason behind this sudden increase was ‘loading’.

 So What Is Loading in an Insurance Policy?

 Loading is said to be an additional amount that is built into the insurance cost.
 The loading amount is added to the premium of those individuals who are considered to be risky, to provide the cover for their insured amount.
 In simple words, loading covers the losses that arise from insuring an individual who is prone to a form of risk and the losses for that period are expected to be higher than anticipated.

 For instance, two individuals purchased life insurance policies that were exactly the same.
-However, there was a difference in their premium; one was substantially higher than another.
-When inquired, they got to know that this difference in our premiums was due to the difference in their ages.
+However, there was a difference in their premium; For one the premium is higher than another.
+This difference in premiums is high as compared to the other.

-Therefore, the higher the age, the higher is the loading.
-Loading takes the lead role when the person insured with a company is comparatively more prone to a sort of risk than in ordinary circumstances.
+Therefore, the higher the age, the higher will be the loading.
+Loading comes into the picture when the person insured with a company is comparatively more prone to risk than in ordinary circumstances.
 Also, the amount of loading applied is different for different individuals.